Design Patterns in Java: An Easy Learning

 • This design simplifies state management and increases flexibility in dealing with state-dependent behavior.

-5. Template Method Pattern
+5. Template Method Design Pattern

-• Template Method Pattern defines the skeleton of an algorithm in a base class but lets subclasses override specific steps.
+• Template Method Design Pattern defines the skeleton of an algorithm in a base class but lets subclasses override specific steps.

 • This pattern ensures a consistent structure while allowing customization, like a cooking recipe where the steps are fixed, but the ingredients can vary.